greggirwin/red-hof/README.md

 # Use Cases

+- Spreadsheets/Dataflow
+- Data Science
+- FP
+- FRP

+For Red programmers we may think of the basic functions, and next the FP use cases.
+FRP moves up the abstraction ladder a bit, in how it's been marketed, but the real value comes at the highest levels: spreadsheets and data science.
+This applies to aspects of time series and column store data models as well.

+## Basic versus advanced

+I like simple solutions for simple needs. e.g. the current `sum` and `average` funcs in Red (mezzanines) are just fine for most things.
+But a more extensible model may prove useful, given the right interface.
+The target audience is key to driving the design.

+## Flat lists

+## Tree/graph processing

+## Aggregators

+There is an older use case that drove aggregators for me, as an
+experiment: DTrace.
+The ability to collect a lot of information efficiently, which can then be queried, in the context of long- running data acquisition, rather than an on-demand calc.
+That is, if you have millions of data points, func calls, profiling info, etc. but only care about the final result, you don't need to store every data point and calc when queried.

 # Standard HOFs

-- map              one result for each value
+- map/transform      one result for each value
 - filter/partition   up to one result for each value, but may be less
 - accumulate/fold    one aggregate result

 # Goals and Design Decisions